In this guide, we will see how to import QCOW2 into Proxmox VE hypervisor and how to create a virtual machine using the QCOW2 image in Proxmox.

 That's it.
 Start using the newly created virtual machine.

-This guide explained how to import a QCOW2 disk image into Proxmox and how to create a new virtual machine using the QCOW2 virtual disk.
+This guide explained how to import a QCOW2 disk image into Proxmox VE and how to create a new virtual machine using the QCOW2 virtual disk.
 By following this guide, you can import any software appliances that are available in QCOW2 format in Proxmox hypervisor.